 As we discussed last year, the lost sales are not just soda, they seep into other grocery staples.
 Customers who have transportation are abandoning city markets for the suburbs where they can buy their favorite beverages without paying this tax.
 Oh, and while they are in the leafy suburbs, they also stock up on bread, vegetables, paper goods, etc. In other words, they do all their shopping outside the city.
 A rigorous Oxford study published last year thin sliced the data to reveal beverage sale slumps of 24 percent in Philly and a 14 percent uptick in sales outside Philly.

 And what about people who don’t have transportation to the land of huge parking lots and a Starbucks on every corner?
-These are the shoppers who walk or a catch a bus to shop in Philly.
-They face higher prices for their favorite beverages and price hikes on other groceries retailers reluctantly pass along to their shoppers to counter some of their lost sales.
+These are the shoppers who walk or catch a bus to shop in Philly.
+They face higher prices for their favorite beverages and price hikes on other grocery retailers reluctantly pass along to their shoppers to counter some of their lost sales.

 Unfair?
 Absolutely.
 A group of Philadelphia pastors urged politicians to “work with community organizers and small business owners, not against them.”
 They spoke out specifically about a tax they believe does “more harm than good.”
 (Rev. Jay Broadnax, Rev. Dr. William B. Moore and Bishop J. Louis Felton, et. al., “20 Philly-area black clergy: Beverage tax harms our community and businesses,” Philadelphia Inquirer, 11/26/18).